-In this post I will talk about how us, parents, can easily keep calm when our kids start to whine and still be calm even when the whining goes on for 5 or 10 minutes, however long it takes for us to be able to assist them.
+In this post, I will talk about how we, parents, can easily keep calm when our kids start to whine and still be calm even when the whining goes on for 5 or 10 minutes, however long it takes until we are able to assist them.

 And that was my moment of calming down.

 I realized something

 I realized that, when she was whining, I was feeling the urge of emergency and in my own eyes, I was failing to solve it.

 In my mind, I was feeling responsible for her happiness.